Changissnz/SAO/README.md

 - Download: `git clone https://github.com/SabotageNDefenseIndustryExperi-Mentals/SAO.git`
 - Run: `python3 main.py`

+### Full Explanation
+See link `https://richppp34.com/2020/01/01/on-the-game-of-sao-shame-and-obedience/` for a full explanation of the logistics behind this game.

 ### Introduction
 It started off as a shoutout.
 And now It's here.
 "It" in this context means `SAO`, an acronym for the real thing, `Shame And Obedience`.
 Consider